ajeetraina/dhi-sample-demos/curl/guides/guides.md

 2. Update the base image in your Dockerfile.

    Update the base image in your application's Dockerfile to the hardened image you found in the previous step.
-For framework images, this is typically going to be an image tagged as `dev` because it has the tools needed to install packages and dependencies.
+Note that curl DHI does not provide `dev` variants - use standard curl images (like `curlimages/curl`) for build stages that require package installation and development tools.

-3. For multi-stage Dockerfiles, update the runtime image in your Dockerfile.
+4. For multi-stage Dockerfiles, update the runtime image in your Dockerfile.

    To ensure that your final image is as minimal as possible, you should use a multi-stage build.
-All stages in your Dockerfile should use a hardened image.
-   While intermediary stages will typically use images tagged as `dev`, your final runtime stage should use a non-dev image variant.
+Build stages should use standard curl images for development tasks, while your final runtime stage should use curl DHI for maximum security

-4. Install additional packages
+5. Install additional packages

    Docker Hardened Images contain minimal packages in order to reduce the potential attack surface.
    You may need to install additional packages in your Dockerfile.
    Inspect the image variants to identify which packages are already installed.

-   Only images tagged as `dev` typically have package managers.
-You should use a multi-stage Dockerfile to install the packages.
-Install the packages in the build stage that uses a `dev` image.
-Then, if needed, copy any necessary artifacts to the runtime stage that uses a non-dev image.
+   Curl DHI has no `dev` variants and no package managers.
+   You must use a multi-stage Dockerfile with standard curl images (like `curlimages/curl`) for the build stage.
+   Install packages in the build stage using standard images, then copy any necessary artifacts to the curl DHI runtime stage.

-   For Alpine-based images, you can use `apk` to install packages.
-For Debian-based images, you can use `apt-get` to install packages.
+   For Alpine-based build stages, you can use `apk` to install packages.
+For Debian-based build stages, you can use `apt-get` to install packages.

 ## Troubleshooting migration